 The Department of Social Work may accept up to 27 credit hours for transfer.
+MSW students must earn at least 33 semester hours at Savannah State University in the MSW Program.
 Transfer credit may be granted if the applicant meets the following: